Written by Scribendi

 The rules outlined above are the usual conventions when it comes to title case capitalization rules, but make sure that you check the specific style guide that you are using.
 In addition to formatting, many style guides have established their own rules for the proper use of title case.
 And though many of these style guides follow the basic rules outlined in this article, there are some variations that you definitely must consider.

 For example, remember the previous point about prepositions always being written in lowercase?
 Well, let's compare two style guides to clarify some of the differences that exist.

-According to the Chicago Manual of Style (8.157), a long preposition, such as between, should be written in lowercase.
-However, some style guides allow for all words that are longer than five letters to be capitalized (such as in the style guide of the Associated Press).
+According to The Chicago Manual of Style (8.157), a long preposition, such as between, should be written in lowercase.
+However, some style guides allow words that are longer than five letters to be capitalized (such as the style guide of the Associated Press).

 Here are some useful links that provide more information on the rules for title case capitalization according to various style guides: